syg/personal-site/_posts/2014-05-14-debugging-in-the-time-of-jits.md

 To patch `StubPtr`, we must clone the old stub.
 Since IC stubs are added just-in-time during execution, the recompiled Baseline code, having never been executed, has no stubs in its IC entries.
-Since the machine stub code is shared and still live, we point the cloned stub to the same code that the old stub pointed to.
+The shared stub code being still alive, we point the cloned stub to the same code that the old stub pointed to.

 Putting this together, we arrive at a picture that is almost exactly the same as the original, except that we now return into Baseline code that knows to